Royal Rumble (2017): Aftermath

-The 2017 Royal Rumble would be the last Royal Rumble in which only the men's Royal Rumble match took place, as the women's Royal Rumble match was introduced the following year.
+The 2017 event would be the last Royal Rumble in which only the men's Royal Rumble match took place, as the women's Royal Rumble match was introduced the following year.

 Raw

 The following night on Raw, Braun Strowman revealed that he had helped Kevin Owens retain the WWE Universal Championship because of his dislike for Roman Reigns and because Owens had promised him a title shot.
 Owens denied this before Strowman showed footage confirming his claim.
 Raw General Manager Mick Foley then scheduled the match, which ended in no contest when Reigns interfered and attacked Strowman.
 Chris Jericho also faced Sami Zayn in a non-title match and lost.
 The following week, Strowman was scheduled to face Reigns at Fastlane on March 5, and Jericho retained the United States Championship against Zayn.
+In retaliation for being eliminated by Reigns during the Royal Rumble match, The Undertaker attacked Reigns with a Chokeslam on the March 6 episode, and a match between the two was scheduled for the main event of WrestleMania 33.

 After being humiliated by Goldberg again, Brock Lesnar and Paul Heyman appeared on Raw to challenge Goldberg to one final match at WrestleMania 33.
 Goldberg appeared the following week and accepted Lesnar's challenge.
 Goldberg also challenged Kevin Owens for the WWE Universal Championship at Fastlane, which was accepted by Chris Jericho on behalf of Owens and made official.
 This resulted in Owens turning on Jericho on the February 13 episode and hospitalizing him.

 Also on Raw, Bayley, Cesaro, and Sheamus teamed up to face Charlotte Flair, Luke Gallows, and Karl Anderson in a six-person mixed tag team match where Bayley pinned Charlotte.
 Also, Sasha Banks had a rematch with Nia Jax, who dominated and defeated Banks again, exploiting her injured knee.
 Bayley then defeated Flair in a rematch on the February 13 episode to become the Raw Women's Champion.
 The following week, Charlotte invoked her rematch clause for Fastlane, and Banks was scheduled for another match with Jax at Fastlane.
 Also, on the February 6 episode, Cesaro and Sheamus invoked their rematch clause for the Raw Tag Team Championship, but the match ended in a disqualification thanks to interference from Enzo Amore and Big Cass.
 Amore and Cass defeated Cesaro and Sheamus on the February 20 episode to become the number one contenders at Fastlane.